 Śrīla Narottama Dāsa Ṭhākura

-[November 5, 2020 is the disappearance day of Śrīla Narottama Dāsa Ṭhākura in Vṛndāvana, India.
+[February 24, 2024 is the appearance day of Śrīla Narottama Dāsa Ṭhākura in Vṛndāvana, India.
 The following is an excerpt of a bhāva anuvāda of a discourse by Śrīla Bhakti Vijñāna Bhāratī Gosvāmī Mahārāja on October 13, 2014.
 Editors’ input: Additional text has been included in square brackets to facilitate the flow of content.]

 The āvirbhāva and tirobhāva tithis of Vaiṣṇavas are equally worshipable.
 Their remembrance is our duty and our wealth, whereas their forgetfulness is our greatest source of misfortune and difficulty (vipada).
 Vipada refers to something that nobody wants, so remembering Vaiṣṇavas is our essential duty.